scale-it/algo-builder/examples/permissioned-token/README.md

    - *tx3*: Payment transaction to clawback (contract account) with amount >= fee of *tx2*
    - *tx4*: Call to permissions smart contract with a) application arg `str:transfer` b) app accounts: [`fromAddress`, `toAddress`].

-    **NOTE**: *tx3*, *tx4* can be signed by anyone but they should be present in group.
-If receiver of `forceTransfer` is the current asset reserve OR if *tx4* is asset config txn (to update reserve address), then it can bypass permission checks.
+    **NOTE**: *tx3*, *tx4* can be signed by anyone but they must be present in group (they validate conditions).
+The signer will pay transaction fees.
+If receiver of `forceTransfer` is the current asset reserve OR if *tx4* is asset config txn (to update reserve address), then a permissions smart contract call is not required.

 4. *updateReserveByAssetConfig (newReserveAddress)*: Group of 4 transactions
    - *tx1*: Call to controller smart contract with a) application arg `str:force_transfer` b) foreign Asset: `assetIndex` - signed by asset manager.